 Sometimes friends can be a little nasty.
 If I know that’s not how they usually are, I‘ll ask them what’s happening in their life.
 Sometimes all they need is someone to listen to them to turn their mood around.
 And if I can’t help them to feel better, at least I’ve found the source of their negativity and I know it has nothing to do with me.

-Without a good understanding of where the other person is coming from, we can make snap judgments that only maintain the negative situation.
+Without a good understanding of where the other person is coming from, you can make snap judgments that only maintain the negative situation.

 Sometimes I imagine the tough childhood of a bully: not getting the love they needed from their parents so they had many insecurities that led them to lash out at others in an attempt to feel better about themselves.
 When I see an adult bully, I imagine the poor little 12 year old not getting the love he or she needed.
 I then feel compassion for them which causes me to respond to them much differently than if I had felt that they were picking on me in particular.